shocker-0x15/SLR/README.md

 [Burley2015] "Extending the Disney BRDF to a BSDF with Integrated Subsurface Scattering"
 [Dammertz2008] "Shallow Bounding Volume Hierarchies for Fast SIMD Ray Tracing of Incoherent Rays"
 [Hachisuka2011] "Robust Adaptive Photon Tracing Using Photon Path Visibility"
-[Heitz2014] "Importance Sampling Microfacet-Based BSDFs using the Distribution of Visible Normals"
+[Heitz2017] "A Simpler and Exact Sampling Routine for the GGX Distribution of Visible Normals"
 [Hosek2012] "An Analytic Model for Full Spectral Sky-Dome Radiance"
 [Kajiya1986] "THE RENDERING EQUATION"
 [Meng2015] "Physically Meaningful Rendering using Tristimulus Colours"